 In November of 2013 another program was created based on the same framework as our Sobriety Court program.
 Due to the rising number of opiate overdoses and opiate related criminal offenses, the Court found a need to develop a program dedicated to helping those addicted to opiates.
 In 2013, a grant was obtained from the State of Michigan and this program was able to be started.
 In 2016, the program was expanded and retitled "Drug Court" due to the rising need to help those who were identified to be struggling with the growing epidemic of prescription pill abuse.

 Drug Court is an 18 month intensive probationary program that participates willingly agree to participate in.
 During the first thirty days, the participants are required to enroll and complete a thirty day residential treatment program.
 While enrolled in treatment participants are able to start to develop skills that will aid them in maintaining their sobriety once they are released.
-Upon release, the participants are required to test daily for alcohol and drugs for at least 90 days; attend AA or a similar 12 step support group meeting daily for 90 days, and participate in counseling.
+Upon release, the participants are required to test daily for alcohol and drugs for at least 60 days; attend support group meeting daily for 90 days, and participate in substance abuse counseling.
 This rigidity was implemented to adhere to the National Drug Court Program Guidelines and best practices.
 It was this strict set of rules that participates who graduated reported allowed them to focus on sobriety.

 The ultimate goal of Drug Court mimics the 52-1 District Court's other specialty court, Sobriety Court, in that it is to end a defendant’s recidivistic criminal activity fueled by their dependence upon prescription pill abuse, illegal drugs, and/or alcohol.
 To achieve that goal, all individuals within the program are held to a standard of absolute responsibility including a curfew and random home checks.
 As offenders progress in the program, and as the judge responds to their behavior through a phased system of sanctions and rewards, the offenders become increasingly responsible for their own behavior.